 Upgrading should be fairly easy but you’ll need to know two things.
 Backup your current older copy of Basic Simplicity (especially if you made edits to the core theme files, like the index.php file) and you’ll need to fix the header background image.
 Everything else should be seamless.
 If you run into trouble please let me know.
-We have also seen customers now being able to install sucessfully this template, for example, Samara James for specialise in engagement ring jewellery and diamond jewellery, are a good example of such customers that have been able to fix the header background image.
+We have seen customers that have successfully installed this template.
+For example Samara James, who specialise in engagement ring jewellery and diamond jewellery, are a good example of such customers that have been able to fix the header background image.
 This webpage which shows some of their videos, further illustrates the point.

 A splog is a spam blog with copied content from other sources.
 People usually learn about this scheme by reading the crap advice of internet schemers who sell people on the idea that all they have to do to make money online is build a bunch of copied content to rake in the bucks.